Skip to main content

 When thou art come unto the land which Yahweh thy God giveth thee, and shalt possess it, and shalt dwell therein, and shalt say, I will set a king over me, like all the nations that are round about me; 15 thou shalt surely set him king over thee, whom Yahweh thy God shall choose: one from among thy brothers shalt thou set king over thee.
 (Deuteronomy 17:14–15)

-You see that the congregation of Israel is authorized to set a king over them.
-It is from both their election of him, and God’s, that his kingship derives.
-Now, if this is true of a king over an entire nation, how much more of an elder in a church?
+Now, if this is true of a head over an entire nation, how much more of a head over a church?
 Indeed, the principles of kingship are echoed in Paul’s qualifications for elders.
 In Deuteronomy 17:16–17, the king is forbidden from multiplying three things: wives, warhorses, and wealth.
 In Titus 1 and 1 Timothy 3, the elder is required, among other things, to be the man of one woman, to not be pugnacious, and to not be a lover of money.
-Many of the other qualifications for elders are drawn from the qualifications for judges in Exodus 18:21: elders, just like judges, must be able men, fearing God, loving truth, and hating dirty gain.
+Many of the other qualifications for elders are drawn from the qualifications for judges in Exodus 18:21: like judges, elders must be able men, fearing God, loving truth, and hating dirty gain.

 So the ordination of elders is based on the concept of corporate responsibility and representation.
 (This is the same principle that grounds the gospel itself, for it is also how we can be considered one body with Christ, and share in his righteousness.)
 It therefore cannot be that the only validly ordained elders are those who can trace a continuous line all the way back to the laying on of hands by an apostle of Jesus.
 Not only does this contradict God’s law on how rulership works, but it would disqualify vast numbers of elders in denominations across the world today, and would make it impossible, for instance, to form a new church in an area where no contact with another church exists.

-All this to say, if a group of Christians covenants together as a church, and then lays hands on the men they wish to represent them, those men are validly ordained elders.
+All this to say, if a group of Christians covenant together as a church, and then lay hands on the men they wish to represent them, those men are validly ordained elders.